 Christians in the U.S. have been quite distressed about the persecution of other Christians in the Middle East and other overseas territories – something that has been going on for over 10 years.
 With each Christian family attacked in Iraq, priests kidnapped in Syria, or Coptic churches attacked in Egypt, the uproar and demand for action rose.

-Donald J. Trump has often included these topics during the campaign, speaking about Christians not being allowed to enter the U.S. and beheaded by Islamic State terrorists: “Being a Christian means no chance for you,” he said in Ohio during the campaign.
+Donald J. Trump has often included these topics during the campaign, speaking about Christians not being allowed to enter the U.S. and being beheaded by Islamic State terrorists: “Being a Christian means no chance for you,” he said in Ohio during the campaign.

 President Trump signed Aleteia on Friday, giving an advantage to refugees who have been persecuted for their religion as a minor religious group in their country.
 With this, he has followed through on his campaign promise to help these Christians.